colin-han/babel-preset-p2m-library/README.md

 ## Build environment
 This preset use [babel-plugin-dotenv](https://www.npmjs.com/package/babel-plugin-dotenv) to transform pre-define variable on build time.
+When you use this function, please ensure that you had add `dotenv` as dependency of your project.

 You can add `build.env` file in root folder of your project as following:

 ```bash